-As we prepare for the new academic year, Teaching Remotely has undergone changes to become a resource hub for instructors teaching remote or hybrid courses in Autumn Quarter 2020.
-This site contains information on setting up and building remote and hybrid courses, trainings for new and returning remote instructors, guidance on best practices for inclusive remote pedagogy, updated policies for the 2020-21 academic year, instructor resources, and an updated FAQ.
+Teaching Remotely is a resource hub for instructors teaching remote or hybrid courses.
+This site contains information on setting up and building remote and hybrid courses, trainings for new and returning remote instructors, guidance on best practices for inclusive remote pedagogy, policies for the 2020-21 academic year, instructor resources, and an FAQ.

 Canvas, Zoom, and Panopto are the core systems available for remote teaching.
 The Course Set-Up section of this website has information on getting started with these systems as well as links to other resources.
 Resources for using Canvas and Zoom are here:

 For individual support with remote teaching, please contact us.